All Access Pass - 1 FREE Month!

 Proliferative retinopathy

-• Preretinal fibros tissue can develop and lead to retinal detachment.
+• Preretinal fibrous tissue can develop and lead to retinal detachment.

-• Look for: blurred vision/floaters/flashing lights with sudden vision loss.
+• Patients may present with complaints of blurred vision/floaters/flashing lights with sudden vision loss.

 • Treat with antivascular endothelial growth factor drugs, panretinal laser photocoagulation, vitrectomy.